Strong Bad

-Strong Bad is a fictional character from Homestar Runner, a series of animated Flash videos, who is inspired by "The Strong Bads" from the video game Tag Team Wrestling.
+Strong Bad is a fictional character from Homestar Runner, an animated Flash web series, who is inspired by "The Strong Bads" from the video game Tag Team Wrestling.
 He is voiced by Matt Chapman, the principal voice actor and co-creator of the series.
-Strong Bad enjoys pranking the other characters of the series, along with his ever-diligent lackey pet named "The Cheat" and his older brother Strong Mad.
-The main segment that Strong Bad is a part of is Strong Bad Email, in which he answers emails sent to him by fans.
-The Strong Bad Email series grew to be so popular that seven DVDs featuring the emails have been released, as well as a podcast where emails could be downloaded to digital media players, since its first episode in 2001.
+Strong Bad enjoys pranking the other characters of the series, along with his ever-diligent lackey pet The Cheat and his older brother Strong Mad.
+Strong Bad first became popular due to his own segment on the Homestar Runner website, called "Strong Bad Emails".
+The Strong Bad Email series grew to be so popular that six DVDs featuring the emails have been released, as well as a podcast where emails could be downloaded to digital media players, since its first episode in 2001.

-The character's face resembles a red lucha libre mask, with four laces in the back and a blue diamond centered between his eyes.
-The diamond has the power to open bottle caps from "Cold Ones" and remove Homestar's hat, though he has only been seen doing this once.
-His eyes are green and shiny, and apparently turn grey when he is dead.
-Usually his mouth is a peach-colored rectangle when not speaking, and can form the shape of an "o" when using words with an "o" sound in them.
-He lacks a shirt (but wears certain ones on occasion), nipples, and a belly button.
-Strong Bad also has boxing gloves for hands, though mysteriously he can type with them in his Strong Bad Emails.
-He also wears black pants, along with red shoes with white soles that curve outward.